 The one plus side to the development is, that if you buy one of these properties on the college grounds, your child won’t have far to walk to college.

 I know I had a bit of a rant the other week about the other (mammoth) development on The Longshoot, but I am all for supporting first-time buyers and we all deserve the chance to be able to get on the property ladder.
+The same is true here as it is in other areas, as can be seen with Peter Hall Middlesbrough and the like working on several developments across the country.
 The question is, are these properties affordable for first time buyers and, if so, how many?

 Zoopla recently reported that, Nationally “Only 37% of people aged between 25 and 34 now live in a property they own, down from 57% in 2006/07.
 At the same time, the proportion of this age group who are renting a home in the private sector has soared from 27% to 46%, according to the English Housing Survey, which investigates people’s housing circumstances and the condition of properties in England.”